 I recommend using a Minimal Form for your sidebar or footer, as the Full Form tends to take up too much space. 😉

-Congratulations, you now know how to create an Opt-in form for your website! 😃 & if you’ve followed along, you have successfully created a content upgrade for your visitors. 😃
+Congratulations, you now know how to create an opt-in form for your website.
+If you’ve followed along, you have successfully created a content upgrade for your site visitors.

 Once you’ve gotten this all set up, you can go back to the email sequence and add some more useful content in some follow-up emails to keep your audience interested. 😉

-If you haven’t started with ConvertKit yet, find out more and start your free 14-day trial here.
+If you haven’t started with ConvertKit yet, find out more here and try it for free.